 Yes, as crazy as it sounds, I spent a weekend in a hotel banquet hall listening to speakers talk about credit card points and frequent flyer programs.
 Totally normal.

 Frequent Traveler University (FTU) hosts about six conferences throughout the world each year, and they just so happened to be hosting an event in Washington, DC this past weekend.
-I didn’t know what to expect going in, but considering I’ve spent three years building an expertise in using credit card points to book business class flights around the world, I figured I knew all there is to know about the points game.
+I didn’t know what to expect going in, but considering I’ve spent three years building an expertise in using points from travel credit cards and airline credit cards to book business class flights around the world, I figured I knew all there is to know about the points game.
 I had no idea the multitude of ways people earn and use credit card points to travel.

 The attendees were also super savvy and were sharing their tips with the group.
 One attendee talked about pre-ordering $2,000 in casino chips for a cruise (pre-ordered, so no separate cash advance fee and it counted as a “travel” charge on his credit card).
 He earned 6,000 Ultimate Rewards points on his Chase Sapphire Reserve credit card for the purchase, and cashed out the chips immediately for his $2,000 back.
 Had he bought the casino chips using his credit card on the cruise ship itself, he would have been charged a 5% cash advance fee (no thanks) and earned only 2,000 points.
 Since he purchased the chips before the trip through the cruise line then immediately returned the chips, he earned 6,000 points at no out-of-pocket cost.